openlawlibrary/pygls/docs/source/pages/tutorial.rst

 - ``textDocument/didClose`` feature
 - ``textDocument/didOpen`` feature

-Since you already run the extension in *debug* mode, set breakpoints to see when  each of above mentioned actions gets triggered.
+When running the extension in *debug* mode, you can set breakpoints to see when each of above mentioned actions gets triggered.

 Blocking Command Test
 ~~~~~~~~~~~~~~~~~~~~~